 The Federal Title IV student financial aid programs subject to the federal refund regulations are the Federal Pell Grant Program, Federal Supplemental Educational Opportunity Grant Program, Federal Perkins Loan Program, Federal Direct Stafford Loans (either subsidized or unsubsidized), Federal Direct Parents Loans for Undergraduate Students (PLUS loans), and Federal TEACH Grant.
 The benefits under these programs or any other Federal Title IV programs will be recalculated as prescribed by the U.S. Department of Education regulations pertaining to the Return of Title IV Funds.
 Under these regulations, any adjustment is based on the student’s withdrawal date as defined in the regulations.
 State financial aid, such as the College Access Program Grant (CAP), Kentucky Educational Excellence Scholarship (KEES), Kentucky Teacher’s Scholarship, and the Kentucky Tuition Grant (KTG), will be recalculated as prescribed by the U.S. Department of Education regulations pertaining to the Return of Title IV Funds.
 This date and the date of withdrawal reflected in the student’s academic records will not necessarily be the same.
 Questions regarding the adjustment to the Title IV student financial aid benefits received by the respective student should be directed to the Office of Student Financial Planning.

 In all cases, student accounts will be billed for tuition, room, board, and fees for the fall or spring semester according to the following schedule:

 - Weeks 3 & 4 – 40%

 - After Week 6 – 100%

-Winter, May, and Summer session refund schedules are significantly reduced because the sessions are shorter; contact the Business Office at 502-863-8700 for the refund schedules for these terms.
+Refunds during summer and mini-terms also will be prorated.
+These refund schedules are significantly reduced because the sessions are shorter.
+Contact the Student Accounts office at 502-863-8700 for the refund schedules for these terms.